unsw-restech/restech-docs/docs/storage.rst

 To help researchers make use of this system the Katana Data Mover has a script that you can use to copy files from Katana into a project on the Data Archive system.

 .. note::
-    To use this script you must have access to the UNSW Data Archive which requires setting up a Research Data Management Plan.
+    To use this script you must have access to the UNSW Data Archive which requires setting up a `Research Data Management Plan <https://research.unsw.edu.au/research-data-management-unsw>`_.

 .. note::
     You cannot use the data archive via Filezilla or WinSCP - you will need to use the command line.